Ben Karlin: 1999–2006: The Daily Show with Jon Stewart and The Colbert Report

+2007–present: Post Comedy Central

 In his post-The Daily Show life, Karlin filed a lawsuit against Frappe Inc. for backing out of a book contract connected to a TV show hosted by Mario Batali and Gwyneth Paltrow.
-In a counter-complaint filed on behalf of Frappe, Inc., e-mails are revealed as court evidence in which Ben Karlin is self-described as an “asshole” and “difficult.”
+In a counter-complaint filed on behalf of Frappe, Inc., e-mails are revealed as court evidence in which Ben Karlin is self-described as an "asshole" and "difficult".
 Additionally, Karlin has been involved in public conflicts with creative peers/partners such as Benjamin Wallace over ownership of production rights to a wine-fraud related movie.

 In August 2007, Karlin signed a deal with HBO to produce series, specials, and telepics under the banner of Picturehouse and Karlin's own company, Superego Industries.
 In December 2008 it was revealed that SuperEgo Industries was the company behind WonderGlen, a comedy website purporting to be the company intranet for an eccentric group of Los Angeles TV and film producers.
+In 2008, Karlin released the book Things I've Learned From Women Who've Dumped Me, which features a collection of essays on rejection from different comedians and Karlin himself.
+The book introduction was written by Karlin's mother Barbara.

+Personal life

+Karlin married Paola Guastini in May 2006.
+Their son Theo was born in 2007.
+Karlin filed for divorce from Guastini in 2012.